jboss-switchyard/quickstarts/demos/policy-transaction/Readme.md

 Introduction
 ============
 This quickstart demonstrates how policy can be used to control the transactional characteristics of a service invocation.
-The only service in the application is a Bean service called "WorkService".
-The service accepts commands and can be instructed to rollback by sending a message containing the string "rollback".
+This application contains 4 Bean services, called "WorkService", "TaskAService", "TaskBService" and "TaskCService.
+The WorkService accepts commands and dispatch to other 3 services.
+TaskAService expects the global transaction to be propagated, and accepts the "rollback.A" command to set rollback only flag on that global transaction.
+TaskBService requires local transaction, so it suspends the propagated transaction and create new one.
+It accepts the "rollback.B" command to set rollback only flang on its local transaction.
+TaskCService requires no managed transaction, so it suspends the propagated transaction and run without managed transaction - i.e. this service never has a transaction to rollback, although it accepts "rollback.C" command.
+It simply prints the message saying no transaction when it gets that command.

 ![Policy Transaction Quickstart](https://github.com/jboss-switchyard/quickstarts/raw/master/demos/policy-transaction/policy-transaction.jpg)